 Wichita Falls Police Need Help Solving Recent Homicide

-Crime Stoppers of Wichita Falls is reaching out to the community for help solving a recent murder.
+The Wichita Falls Police Department is looking to the community for help solving a murder that occurred in May.

-At approximately 2:00 am on Sunday, May 22, officers conducted a welfare check at a residence in the 1000 block of Covington Street.
-Upon arriving at the scene, officers discovered the body of the victim, Andrew Lopez.
+Officers were called to do a welfare check in the 1000 block of Covington on Sunday, May 22.
+Upon arriving at the scene, officers discovered the body of victim Andrew Lopez.

+Detectives consider the case to be a homicide and have very little information.
+Any information you could provide could help close the case and bring peace to the victim’s family.

 If you have any information on this or any other felony crime, call Crime Stoppers twenty-four hours a day at (940)322-9888, or if you’re calling long distance, call (800)322-9888.
 You can also use the P3 Tips app on your mobile device or submit your tip at wfcrime.com.